This information is intended for use by health professionals

 Immune system disorders

-Eczematous dermatitis, oedema, erythema, lichen planus, hypersensitivity reactions (asthma, angioneurotic oedema, photosensitivity, hot and flushed skin, fever, pruritis, thrombocytopenic purpura and urticarial).
+Eczematous dermatitis, oedema, erythema, lichen planus, hypersensitivity reactions (asthma, angioneurotic oedema, photosensitivity, hot and flushed skin, fever, pruritis, thrombocytopenic purpura and urticaria).

 Metabolism and nutrition disorders